 - I haven’t been foreshortening the side of my glass enough and whenever I took some quick measurements it just looked wrong.

 I haven’t been overly concerned as I am sketching at 7.30am in the morning (before drinking my coffee), doing the sketch in about 3 minutes, and as I said, focusing on my painting of the pattern in the foam.
-I knew that eventually I would get it… I have a long term view to accuracy.
+I knew that eventually I would get it… I have a long term view of accuracy.

 So on Wednesday, being totally obsessed with working out where I was going wrong, I did some careful measurements and then I pulled a ruler out to check it.
 Oh no – what rule am I breaking?